Shra1-25/VowpalWabbit-Prescreening-task/README.md

 # VowpalWabbit-Prescreening-task
-This jupyter notebook is created as part of Prescreening exercise of Microsoft Reinforcement Learning Open Source Festival.
+This jupyter notebook is created as part of Prescreening exercise of Microsoft Reinforcement Learning Open Source Festival using python api of Vowpal Wabbit: pyvw.